wso2/docs-choreo-dev/en/docs/references/manage-connectors.md

 1. Create a new GitHub branch for the new connector patch version in your GitHub repository.
 If you are using a Choreo-managed repo, follow the steps below:
     1. Sign in to the Choreo Console at https://console.choreo.dev.
     2. Navigate to your component and click **Overview** from the left pane.
-    3. Click the **Edit Code** button and navigate to the web editor to create a new branch through the terminal using the following commands:
+    3. Click the **Edit Code** button and navigate to the Web Editor to create a new branch through the terminal using the following commands:
         ```
             git checkout -b <branch-name>
             git push origin <branch-name>